WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ## Prefer Specialized AI Agents for Long Procedures

-When workflows become long, contain many mandatory steps, require several external actions, or involve multiple decision points, a single AI Agent becomes increasingly difficult to control reliably.
+As workflows become longer, involve many mandatory steps, require multiple external actions, or contain several decision points, controlling a single AI Agent reliably becomes increasingly difficult.

 Whenever possible, the recommended architecture is to use a **concierge AI Agent** responsible for: